 When the baby has prolonged gestation, they may gain too much weight, and the risk of fetal macrosomia increases.
 The doctor will continuously monitor the child's height and weight during the pregnancy.
 When a baby approaches a certain size, the doctor should consider both the health of the child and mother and perform a cesarean section delivery.

 There are two signs associated with macrosomia for gynecologists providing neonatal care.
 These indicators include:

 - Larger Fundal Height– Obstetricians can monitor the mother’s fundal height (McDonald’s rule) by measuring the size of the uterus to determine fetal growth and take appropriate measures to treat any conditions that could increase risk factors including maternal obesity or diabetes.

-To minimize the potential of birthing a baby with macrosomia, it is crucial that the neonatal physician identifying the underlying cause of the condition before the baby comes to full-term.
+To prevent fetal macrosomia, it is crucial that the neonatal physician identifies the underlying cause of the condition before the baby comes to full-term.
 In many pregnancies involving macrosomia, vaginal delivery is still an option.

 In some cases, these instruments can cause traumatic head injuries.
 Because of that, doctors often recommend a cesarean section (see section) delivery to ensure a successful macrosomic delivery.
 Many doctors will evaluate amniotic fluid levels after the 39th week to identify any problems that might arise including underdeveloped lungs or other conditions.

 Common complications associated with pregnancies involving macrosomia can include: